Tresor-Kasenda/laravel-dpo/README.md

 If you discover any security-related issues, please email [scotttresor@gmail.com](mailto:scotttresor@gmail.com) instead of using the issue tracker.

 You're free to use this package, but if it makes it to your production environment we highly appreciate you sending us a postcard from your hometown, mentioning which of our package(s) you are using.

-Our address is: Spatie, Kruikstraat 22, 2018 Antwerp, Belgium.